-For the last Full Moon of the year we are treated to a rare feast-day ceremonial event, coinciding with religious and pagan holiday celebrations around the world, adding fuel to the building excitement that many already experience around this period.
+For this last Full Moon of the year we are treated to a rare feast-day ceremonial event, coinciding with religious and pagan holiday celebrations around the world, adding fuel to the building excitement that many already experience around this period.
 Whether one chooses to observe the ritual ceremony of Christmas or just take the opportunity to use the holiday to get together and celebrate in various ways with family, this is a time of year when the spirit of giving and receiving is at its most prevalent, and whether we do this willingly, obligingly or as a habit forced by social obligation, there is much frenzy and a sense of expectation that we wish to be remembered and reassured that we are dearly loved by those around us.

 It is a rare occurrence for the Full Moon to occur on Christmas day (always in Cancer).
 The last one was in 1977, and the next not to occur again till 2034.
 But will we still be observing this age-old holy ritual in 19 years, by then, clearly well into the emotionally detached and dehumanised age of Aquarius?
 Or, with the rising discontent in the world, could this be our last chance to go through the motions of such a celebration.